Jack Warshaw: Early life and career

-In 1973 with former Critics' Group members he helped found Combine, a political theatre group, and for several years performed in themed programmes at The Knave of Clubs, Bethnal Green.
-These included a 1974 multi media show about Sacco and Vanzetti which he scripted around Woody Guthrie's famous 1951 album for Folkways Records.
+In 1973 with former Critics' Group members, he helped found Combine, a political theatre group, and for several years performed in themed programmes at The Knave of Clubs, Bethnal Green.
+These included a 1974 multimedia show about Sacco and Vanzetti which he scripted around Woody Guthrie's famous 1951 album for Folkways Records.
 He also collaborated with Sandra Kerr in performances at schools, songwriting workshops, concerts, political and union events and benefits.
 Meanwhile, Combine's output culminated in the collectively written Vietnam Victory Show, performed at the ASLEF hall in April 1975 following the liberation of Saigon.

 In 1978 he and Kerr recorded an album with South African exile Barry Gilder, made up primarily of Gilder's (now former South African Director of Intelligence) freedom songs and two songs by MacColl and Peggy Seeger.
 Smuggled into South Africa, it was banned but distributed clandestinely amongst supporters during the ANC's internal struggle against apartheid.
 Around the same time Jack produced and performed in a series of programmes in the UK and Ireland supported by the US Embassy cultural section.
 In 1979 he toured Republican venues in Northern Ireland with singer Breege Keenan.

 A period of declining interest in folksongs, together with family commitments led him to stop touring until 2009.
 In the intervening years he continued to sing at benefits and festivals, which included organizing in 1984/5 a concert for his Union branch to support the UK miners' strike (1984-85) and performing at Whitwell Derbyshire colliery village.
 Meanwhile, he pursued a successful career in historic conservation.
 Emerging in 2006 after a break of some 15 years, he continues to write and perform a mix of traditional and original songs, teaming up with Texas folk/blues singer/songwriter Stuart Burns in tours of US and UK, issuing two albums together and collaborating on 2 further albums with UK musicians including Tom Paley, Ben Paley, Neil Warren, Dave Botting, Steve Fuller, Dominic Geraghty, and Zoe Warshaw.
 In 2015 he appeared at the Aldbury Pumphouse festival and Lyme Regis Folk in concert.
 In 2014 and 2016 he was invited to perform solo concerts in Denmark.
 His 2018 Album "Misfits Migrants and Murders" includes songs about refugees, the November 2015 Paris attacks and the Grenfell Tower Fire.